Toloka/docs/en/template-builder/templates/audio-classification.md

         "theme": "info",
         "content": {
           "type": "view.text",
-          "content": "Listen to the audio recording."
+          "content": "Listen to the audio recording and answer the question."
         }
       },
       {